Mrs. Bartle Teeling: Career

 Teeling used the pen name "Norman Stuart" for her writing, and the pseudonym "Isola" for composing and publishing music.
-Her publications include: Roman Violets (Burns & Oates), My Zouave (Burns & Oates), The Mission Cross (Washbourne), Her Last Stake (Benziger), The Violet Sellers (a play), Through Night to Light (a serial), as well as Music : A Song by Isola (Augener), and Old English Carols (Shapcott).
+Her publications include: Roman Violets (Burns & Oates), My Zouave (Burns & Oates), The Mission Cross (Washbourne), Her Last Stake (Benziger), The Violet Sellers (a play), Through Night to Light (a serial), as well as Music : A Song by Isola (Augener & Co.), and Old English Carols (Shapcott).
 She also published several biographies, chiefly of foreign celebrities, in leading U.S. and English reviews and magazines.

 Personal life

 In 1879, she married Bartholomew ("Bartle") John Teeling (1848–1921).
 The marriage was solemnized by Father Lockhart, and was the first marriage which took place in St Etheldreda's Church since the Reformation.

 Her husband served as Captain in the Rifle Brigade, Secretary (1872) of the Catholic Union of Ireland, and Private Chamberlain to the Pope.
 Captain Bartle publications included, Military Maxims and Apophthegms of Commanders Ancient and Modern (Sampson Low), 1881; My Weatherwise Companion (Blackwood)' My First Prisoner, by the Governor (Aberdeen & London); "Arrested by Her Majesty's Guard of Honour" (The Month), 1895; "Oh, ye Châteaux of Savoy!"
 (The Month), 1895; and "A Day in Savoy" (New Ireland Review), 1899.

 Two sons, Ambrose Teeling and Luke Joseph Teeling, died during World War I.